GenBench/GenBench.github.io/_pages/workshop_programme.md

 # Programme

-Note that all time slots listed below are in Eastern Standard Time (UTC-5).
+Note that all time slots listed below are in Eastern Standard Time (UTC-5) and that all sessions take place in the Brickell room.
 The programme is tentative at the moment!

 ## Morning programme